-At first glance, the Lunar Sabbaths on the 8th, 15th, 22nd and 29th, spaced 7 days apart, resemble the biblically prescribed seven day sabbath cycle.
+At first glance, the Lunar Sabbaths on the 8th, 15th, 22nd and 29th, spaced 7 days apart, resemble the biblically prescribed seven day Sabbath cycle.
 However, this resemblance ends once you pass a month boundary.
-Instead of there being the required six intervening work days between one sabbath and next, you instead have alternately seven or eight days between the last sabbath of the month on the 29th and the first sabbath of the next month on the 8th.
-This is due to the fact that the lunar cycle averages 29.5 days, instead of the needed 28 days to make this work.
+Instead of there being the required six intervening work days between one Sabbath and next, you instead have alternately seven or eight days between the last Sabbath of the month on the 29th and the first Sabbath of the next month on the 8th.
+This is due to the fact that the lunar cycle averages 29.5 days, instead of the needed 28 days to make this idea work.

-This seems like a fairly obvious death knell to the Lunar Sabbath theory.
+This should be a fairly obvious death knell to the Lunar Sabbath theory.
 You may wonder how anyone could answer this clear mathematical impasse?
-Proponents sidestep it by claiming that those one or two extra days at the end of the month while the Moon is dark "do not count because hidden days are 'void' days."
-In other words, the seven or eight days interval between sabbaths at month boundaries are equated with the required six day interval.
+Proponents sidestep it by claiming that those one or two extra days at the end of the month while the moon is dark do not count because hidden days are "void" days.
+In other words, the seven or eight days interval between Sabbaths at month boundaries are equated with the required six day interval.
 If this sounds irrational to you then you are not alone.

 The other explanation I have been given, which stunned me even more, was that "Scripture never says that shabbat is a cycle of seven, just that we are to 'accomplish' our work in six days and rest in the seventh.
-It is never stated that we must go back to work the next day :-)" This comment comes from the author of a book on Lunar Sabbath, an authority, not some beginner.
+It is never stated that we must go back to work the next day 🙂" This comment comes from the author of a book on Lunar Sabbath, an authority on the subject.
 Yet, if God was not describing a seven day cycle, then why does he say things like...

 Leviticus 23:15-16— And ye shall count unto you from the morrow after the Sabbath, from the day that ye brought the sheaf of the wave offering; seven Sabbaths shall be complete: Even unto the morrow after the seventh Sabbath shall ye number fifty days...

-Obviously, these are irrational nonsolutions to the clear conflict between Lunar Sabbath and the Bible.
-Good discernment requires you to reject the Lunar Shabbat as in conflict with pretty clear and explicit Scripture.
-If the theory is proven false mathematically just by following it across the month boundary, then it should be rejected.
-It is not necessary to hear any more of the mountains of support usually presented for the theory, nor should time be wasted doing so.
-Or is the God of the Bible irrational expecting us to use irrational logic to interpret his words?
-If we wanted to have an irrational god, then we could follow Ra the Sun God and the associated belief that the rays of the Sun impregnated Semiramus, causing her to give birth to Tammuz, who, by the way, was Nimrod her husband reincarnated.
-Believing 7 or 8 = 6 is no less irrational.
+Obviously, these are irrational answers to the clear conflict between Lunar Sabbath and the Bible.
+When a doctrine is in conflict with pretty clear and explicit Scripture, it should be rejected, without fear.
+When this theory is so easily proven false mathematically just by following it across the month boundary, then it must be rejected.
+It is not necessary to hear any more of the mountains of support usually presented for the theory.
+The God of the Bible does not expect us to use irrational logic to interpret his words.

 How We Approach the Bible Makes All The Difference

 And this is exactly the point where most people misstep in evaluating the Lunar Sabbath.
 They accept (at least momentarily) the irrational math to make it fit a seven day cycle, and keep listening to the rest of the inferred scriptural support offered for it.
-And there are entire books full of evidence for this error, quite seductive and appealing evidence, in fact.
+And there are entire books full of evidence for this error, in fact.
 This should be no surprise, though.
-If you have been around long enough, you probably have heard the Bible used to support everything, even homosexuality.
+If you have been around long enough, you probably have heard the Bible used to support many things it was never intended to.

 Indeed, anything is possible when you abandon the proper and reasonable approach to handling the Bible.
 As a matter of fact, over the years I have adopted a guideline regarding this.
 Once I realize a person is using different rules of interpretation for the Bible, I end discussion with that person.
 For such people, it is not simply a matter of showing them a literal verse that plainly contradicts their theory as it is with most people who come to me asking for help.
-They will say, like lunar sabbath proponents, that the verse does not contradict their theory but means something else.
+They will say, like Lunar Sabbath proponents, that the verse does not contradict their theory but means...something else.
 So the likely result with such types is an endless debate.
-Time is better spent with people who are willing to change their ideas in a quest to find the truth, rather than defend their current (tenuous) position.

-For example, proponents will claim, "Every single Shabbat in the entire Bible which can be pointed to a specific date, occurred on 8-15-22-29 - EVERY one.
+For example, proponents will claim, "every single shabbat in the entire Bible which can be pointed to a specific date, occurred on 8-15-22-29 - EVERY one.
 Coincidence?"
-Some even offer $1000 bounties to anyone who can find a case in the Bible that contradicts this claim.
+Some even offer cash bounties to anyone who can find a case in the Bible that contradicts this claim.
 But, to do this would be an exercise in futility.
-Whether it is true or not that all the sabbaths fall on those days, this, once again, is not how to properly determine the timing of sabbath.
-There are clear scriptures telling us explicitly when it is, and those should be our foundation (along with good, reliable kindergarten-level counting from the number one to seven), not circumstantial evidence.
+Whether it is true or not that all the Sabbaths fall on those days, this, once again, is not how to properly determine the timing of Sabbath.
+There are clear scriptures telling us explicitly when it is, and those should be our foundation (along with consistent universal counting from the number one to seven), not circumstantial evidence.
 And if you somehow did get them to admit this claim is erroneous, they have dozens of other arguments left waiting to be disproved.
 It's better to learn to spot the key false assumption that all false doctrines have and avoid getting lost in a sea of side issues.

 When In Doubt...